-During sleep.
 While you are sleeping, you can help your blood circulate back to your heart by elevating your feet above the level of your heart.
-Prop the foot end of your bed up on 15 cm (6 in.) to 20 cm (8 in.) blocks.
+Prop the foot end of your bed up on 15 to 20 cm (6 to 8 in.) blocks.

 Elevating your legs may be all the treatment you need if you have mild venous insufficiency.
 But if you continue to have problems with venous skin ulcers, you will need additional treatment.